NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/README.md

   - The directory Planning contains all of the documents describing how we designed our implementation of Tsuro
   - The directory Common contains all of the code for our implementation
+  - The directory .idea includes some defaults for the editor we chose to use, IntelliJ.
+Feel free to ignore it.

 # Project progress